 - Organization or institution dedicated to improving MPN care and support

-The 2021 MPN Heroes Celebration Event, hosted by CURE Media Group, took place virtually on December 8, 2021.
+The 2022 MPN Heroes Celebration Event, hosted by CURE Media Group, will take place on December 9, 2022.

 Who Are the Sponsors of the MPN Heroes Recognition Program?